hindu-comm/weblogs/manasataramgini/2016/09/2016-09-18_leaves-from-the-scrapbook.md

 part of the curriculum, which was being taught at school they would not take any remedial action.
 They let off Sphichmukh after mildly lecturing him about the impoliteness of taking others things.
-Somakhya revealed to me then that more than the loss of the box which he had himself obtained for free he had lost something more precious with it.
+Somakhya revealed to me then that more than the loss of the boxwhich he had himself obtained for free he had lost something more precious with it.
 In the same bag he had kept a khārkhoḍā with the yantra of the pūrvāṃnāya with the trident and the three bhairavī-s and the 3 supine bhairava-s.
 With the loss of